bgruening/docker-galaxy-stable/README.md

 -e GALAXY_CONFIG_RETRY_JOB_OUTPUT_COLLECTION=5 \ #IF your cluster fs uses nfs this may introduce latency.
 You can set galaxy to retry if a job output is not yet created.
 # Conda settings.
 IMPORTANT!
 -e GALAXY_CONFIG_CONDA_PREFIX="/cluster_storage/galaxy/_conda" \ # Can be anywhere EXCEPT cluster_storage/galaxy/galaxy_export!
 # Conda uses $PWD to determine where the virtual environment is.
-If placed in cluster_storage/galaxy/galaxy_export conda will determine
-# Its $PWD to be /export/whatever/something/_conda which does not exist on the cluster!
+If placed inside the export directory conda will determine $PWD to be a subirectory of the  /export folder which does not exist on the cluster!
--e GALAXY_CONFIG_CONDA_AUTO_INIT: True # When the necessary environment can not be found a new one will automatically be created
+-e GALAXY_CONFIG_CONDA_AUTO_INIT=True # When the necessary environment can not be found a new one will automatically be created
 ```
 ### Setting up a python virtual environment on the cluster  <a name="Setting-up-a-python-virtual-environment-on-the-cluster" />[[toc]](#toc)
 The python environment in the container is not accessible from the cluster.
 So it needs to be created beforehand.